Learning by Thinking: How Reflection Aids Performance

 - A person learns through developing different interpretations of new or existing information, that is, through developing (consciously or unconsciously) a new understanding of surrounding events.

 - Reflection builds one’s confidence in the ability to achieve a goal, which in turn translates into higher rates of learning.

-Maybe we’re on to something with this Weekly Wrap thing.
 What do you think?
-Does reflection help you learn?
+How does reflection help you learn?
 Does learning from your experiences make you more self confident?